delvtech/hyperdrive/docs/hyperdrive-protocol.md

 \end{aligned}
 $$

-The number of outstanding longs are reduced by $\Delta y$
+The number of outstanding longs are reduced by $\Delta y$:

 $$
 o_l = o_l - \Delta y